oroinc/platform/src/Oro/Bundle/ScopeBundle/README.md

 Scope Manager is a service that provides an interface for collecting the scope items in Oro application.
 It is in charge of the following functions:
 * Expose scope-related operations (find, findOrCreate, findDefaultScope, findRelatedScopes) to the scope-aware bundles and deliver requested scope(s) as a result.
 See [Scope Operations](#scope-operations) for more information.
 * Create a collected scope in response to the findOrCreate operation (if the scope is not found).
-* Call Scope Criteria Provider's getCriteriaForCurrentScope() method to get a portion of the scope information.
+* Use Scope Criteria Providers to get a portion of the scope information.

 ## Scope Criteria Providers